lexiewangdl/pyalgo/binary_tree/README.md

 in this way, we can have access to information passed up by its children (subtrees).
 - It's important to plan ahead what should be returned by the helper function.
 The returned value should be a property of the subtree that helps solve the problem.

 Time complexity: O(N)

+### 515. Find Largest Value in Each Tree Row
+Use level-order traversal of binary tree (BFS).
+Use a queue to store nodes to visit.
+At the end of every level, enqueue a `None` node to indicate that end of level has been reached.
+Whenever a `None` node is seen, increment `level` by one, and add another `None` node to queue (this is because if we have finished processed one level, all nodes of next level have been enqueued already).
+The initial value of `level` is 0 because we will use this as an index for `res` array.
+`res` is an array of size _h_ where _h_ is number of levels in tree, at each index `i`, the value is the largest value in _i_-th tree row.
+Exit out of the while loop when we have popped a null node and then the length of queue becomes 0.

+Time complexity: O(N)